KDE/kdesignerplugin/README.md

     PluginName=FooWidgets

-This section can also list additional headers that should be included for the plugin code to work, for example preview classes (see below), with the Includes entry, like
+This section can also list additional headers that should be included for the plugin code to work, for example preview classes (see ImplClass documentation below), with the Includes entry:

     [Global]
     PluginName=FooWidgets